Recruitment in the first clinical trial of branaplam is complete.

 In spite of the encouraging effects observed in 13 babies who joined already in 2015, the trial’s progress was bumpy.
 Novartis halted and resumed the trial several times.
 Only in 2017 a new Novartis team managed to push the programme forward.
 Soon new trial sites were opened in Eastern Europe and recruitment gained pace.

-Now a total of 44 children have been recruited.
+Now additional 25 children have been recruited, bringing the total to 38.
 After the last child completes 12 months on the trial, measurements will be taken to evaluate the drug’s efficacy.
 Judging from the effects we have seen to-date in branaplam-treated children, we are confident they will be groundbreaking.
 For now, we are keeping our fingers crossed for all the children who are on the now-closed trial.

 Source: clinicians from European trial sites